Thrill of a Romance (1945)

 He admits he can’t swim, so she offers to teach him.
 The whole thing is adorable, mainly because of Van Johnson’s amusing, spluttering attempts to stay afloat.
 He’s charmingly goofy and boy-next-door-handsome in this movie; I can see why bobby-soxers went wild.

 After the swimming lesson Cynthia miraculously appears in time for lunch in a midriff-baring dress (I know there was rationing during WWII, but surely they could scrape enough fabric together to make a whole dress?) and perfect hair.
 No two piece bathing suits in this movie, though they were very popular, but a two-piece dress is okay.
+But of course no belly buttons on display!
+For more, read History Through Hollywood: Fashion.

 This movie was filmed in August-October 1944, with a few days of additional work at the end of November; WWII was still raging.
 The film premiered in New York on May 24, 1945, just over two weeks after Germany surrendered, and a few months before Japan officially surrendered and ended WWII in September.